 Electrical hazards are among the most prolific dangers on a construction site.
 Temporary power sources, exposed wires, and exposure to the elements are just a few of the many possible dangers that construction workers face each day.

-Even if you do not work directly with electrical systems or electrically-powered equipment, you could face dangers caused by such items.
-You might accidentally contact something that is carrying an electrical current and suffer electric shock or even electrocution.
+Even if you do not work directly with electrical systems or electrically powered equipment, you could face dangers caused by such items.
+You might accidentally come into contact with something carrying an electrical current and suffer electric shock or even electrocution.

 Electric Shock or Electrocution

 Electric shock and electrocution can occur on construction sites.
-They most often occur whenever construction workers accidentally contact high-voltage power lines.
+They most often occur when construction workers accidentally come into contact with high-voltage power lines.
 Electrocution is the most lethal and results from direct contact with power lines.

 Burn Injuries Caused by Electrical Ignition of Gases